Should You Buy Hearing Aids at Costco?

 That's great news for millions of Americans who could benefit from hearing aids but can't afford $5,000 or more for a pair at a hearing center.
 Costco's Kirkland Signature hearing aids sell for about $1,500 a pair and have a similar level of technology as brands costing more than twice as much.

 But are Costco hearing aids right for you?
 Costco hearing aids are not the most affordable on the market.
-You can buy feature-rich hearing aids online at a similar price (or less) for a pair that works for most types of hearing loss.
+You can buy feature-rich hearing aids online at a similar price (or less) for a pair that works for most types of hearing loss-including sensorineural hearing loss which is the most common type.
 However, Costco sells a wide range of hearing aid brands and models at several different price points, including top-of-the-line devices from premium brands.

 Health editors reviewed Costco hearing aids and the overall buying experience.
 If you're thinking of buying hearing aids at Costco, here's what you should know before you start shopping.